Barretta, Tasmania

 Barretta is a rural locality in the local government area (LGA) of Kingborough in the Hobart LGA region of Tasmania.
 The locality is about 13 km south-west of the town of Kingston.
 The 2016 census recorded a population of 41 for the state suburb of Barretta.
+Barretta is part of the Greater Hobart statistical area.

 History

 Barretta was gazetted as a locality in 1965.
 It is believed that the name was derived from an early settler family named Barrett.

 Geography

 The waters of North-West Bay form most of the eastern boundary.

 Road infrastructure

 Route B68 (Channel Highway) runs through from north to south.